andyglick/sat4j/README.md

 - `eval_insts` shows in which order the evaluation instances have been used and the entries in `reward_per_insts` and `steps_per_insts` contain the corresponding reward/number of configuration steps required on that instance.
 - If `steps_per_inst` equals the value set via the argument `--env-max-steps` then an instance was not solved in time.

+### Changing and Including New State Features

+In case you want to evaluate different state features or include new state features you can modify the [sat4j_env.py](sat4j_env.py).
+The python environment receives a dictionary from SAT4J with possible state features and thus in the `sat4j_env.py` you only need to specify which keys need to be read from that dictionary to contstruct the state vector that is passed to the neural network policy.
+In the `__init__` function of `sat4j_env.py` you will find wo lists: (i) `self._heuristic_state_features` and (ii) `self._expert_features`.
+These lists contain the keys of some selected features we could use for training.
+The `_heuristic_state_features` list contains the most basic set of features which we used for initial experimentation and `_expert_features` contain a larger selection of informative features.
+The current default behaviour is to only use the features specified in `_heuristic_state_features`.
+To use both basic and expert features you can set the `--use-additional-features` flag in your training call.

+***Note*** when removing or adding new features to either list you have to also modify `self.__skip_transform` and `self.__skip_transform_expert_features` in the `__init__` function accordingly.
+These lists contain booleans that indicate if a feature should never be changed to a delta value in the python code (i.e. `True` in the list) or if it could potentially be transformed within the python code.
+As the transformations mostly already happen in the SAT4J code it is safe to set the values in these lists to `True` for all new features that you add.